-- 1. As proof of passing the propaedeutic examination or final examination, the Exam Board awards a degree certificate. - 2.
-The Exam Board does not award a degree certificate on the basis of exemptions only. - 3.
+- 2. The Exam Board does not award a degree certificate on the basis of exemptions only. - 3.
 Award of the degree certificate only takes place when the Executive Board has certified that you have met all procedural requirements for award of the degree certificate (as described in the Regulations on Enrolment and Disenrolment of funded study degree programmes). - 4.
 If you fulfilled the conditions for taking the final examination, you can request the Exam Board to only make the decision that you fulfilled the conditions at a later time in the same academic year.
 To this end, you must submit a reasoned request to the Exam Board no later than five working days prior to the meeting of the Exam Board (see article 1.3). - 5.
-The degree certificate consists of a degree certificate and an assessment list and contains the following information: - a. your full names and your date of birth; - b. the name of the university of applied sciences and the name of the degree programme as listed in the RIO; - c. an overview of the study units achieved, and the results obtained for them; - d. the date on which the degree programme was last accredited or the date on which the degree programme passed the 'new degree programme' test; - e. at the final examination: the degree awarded to the student; - f. at the final examination, where applicable: the competence attached to passing the final examination: - g. the date of the meeting at which the Exam Board determined the result of the examination; - h. if any: the judicium ('cum laude' or 'summa cum laude'). - 6.
+The degree certificate consists of a degree certificate and an assessment list and contains the following information: - a. your full names and your date of birth; - b. the name of the university of applied sciences and the name of the degree programme as listed in the RIO: - c. an overview of the educational units achieved, and the results obtained for them; - d. the date on which the degree programme was last accredited or the date on which the degree programme passed the 'new degree programme' test; - e. at the final examination: the degree awarded to the student; - f. at the final examination, where applicable: the competence attached to passing the final examination: - g. the date of the meeting at which the Exam Board determined the result of the examination; - h. if any: the judicium ('with distinction' or 'with highest distinction'). - 6.
 The text on the degree certificate is drafted in Dutch and English. - 7.
 The degree certificate is signed by the chair of the Exam Board.